First aid flights leave for Tonga after big volcano eruption

 Officials said the ship’s first task would be to check shipping channels and the structural integrity of the wharf in the capital, Nuku’alofa, following the eruption and tsunami.

-Another New Zealand navy ship carrying 250,000 liters (66,000 gallons) of water is on its way.
+Another New Zealand navy ship carrying 66,000 gallons of water is on its way.
 The ship can also produce tens of thousands of liters of fresh water each day using a desalination plant.

 Three of Tonga’s smaller islands suffered serious damage from tsunami waves, officials and the Red Cross said.